gulalicelik/iterm2-ohmyzsh-powerlevel10k-fig/README.md

      Replace the file named com.googlecode.iterm2.plist in the '/Users/{{your-user-name}}/Library/Preferences' directory with the file in the repo

 Everything is ok!
 You will now be able to use iterm2 as it opens in every window.
-The default power key in this configuration is F6.
+The default toggle key in this configuration is F6.

 ## Visual Studio Code config